ArneBinder/MavenApacheLicenseUtil/README.md

 	NOTE: This will overwrite the old `<licenses.enhanced.tsv>`.
 2. Enhance the licenses.stub.tsv by yourself:
-   	- Especially fill the "license" column according to the filenames of the license templates in resources/templates (APACHE2, BSD, CDDL, EPLV1, GPLV2.
-GPLV3, H2, JSON, LGPLV3, MIT).
+   	- Especially fill the "license" column according to the filenames of the license templates in resources/templates (APACHE2, BSD, CDDL, EPLV1, GPLV2, GPLV3, H2, JSON, LGPLV3, MIT, SLICKBSD, UNLICENSED).
-   	- Furthermore, fill the column "bundle" for better readability and "copyRightInformation", if this information is available.
+   	- Furthermore, fill the column "bundle" and "libraryName" for better readability and "copyRightInformation", if this information is available.
+   	- Add projects which does not use maven manually, if needed.
+Write "KEEP" at the position of the libraries of these models (instead of <currentReleaseVersion> in the auto generated columns) to avoid the need of updating these fields manually, when you want to release the next time.

 3. Create the LICENSE-3RD-PARTY files by
-	- `maven-apache-license-util --writeLicense3rdParty <licenses.enhanced.tsv> ALL`
+	- `maven-apache-license-util --writeLicense3rdParty <licenses.enhanced.tsv> ALL <currentReleaseVersion>`

+	This will take only the libraries which have the <currentReleaseVersion> (or "KEEP") at the project columns

 ##Usage